tanyapowell/restaurant-reviews/doc/CONTRIBUTING.md

 Please see https://www.dataschool.io/how-to-contribute-on-github/

 ## 2. Meet each team member where they are and be super supportive
-- as we all strive for gre
+- as we all strive for greatness, please see this wonderful cheatsheet to help you format your Git Hub code properly.
+[CLICKE HERE](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 ## 3. Allow team members to be spontaneous
 - expect unexpected changes and commits.
 Make sure to comment, comment, comment.